chickenspaceprogram/libasco/README.md

 - aarch64
 - x86-64
 - armv5 (partial, only softfp ABI is supported)
+- i386 (only tested on i686, but no i386 features used)

 mostly this is intended to run with both the Microsoft and GNU toolchains. it should be reasonably portable though, you may just have to add the appropriate